GodwinEbikwo/Web_scrapping_AA/README.md

 * The newest car in the dataset is the Toyota Yaris Cross 1.5 Hybrid Icon 5dr CVT with a price of 27290, mileage of 998 and a year of 2023.

+* Cars with higher mileage tend to have lower prices, and vice versa.
+This is not surprising, as higher mileage is generally associated with more wear and tear on the vehicle, which can reduce its value

 * And many more you should look at :)

 ## Conclusion